-What Is the Spiritual Meaning of Queen Esther's Story?Now, there is a kind of conventional answer to this; at least, an answer that I often heard growing up, and that is that one of the messages of Purim is that God works behind the scenes.
+Now, there is a kind of conventional answer to this; at least, an answer that I often heard growing up, and that is that one of the messages of Purim is that God works behind the scenes.
 And that is really where the spiritual meaning of Purim lies.
-And in fact, it is true that you do see God working behind the scene that all of these events seems to conspire, all of these coincidences kind of come together and seems to conspire, but they are not really coincidences.
+And in fact, it is true that you do see God working behind the scenes, that all of these events seem to conspire, all of these coincidences kind of come together and seems to conspire, but they are not really coincidences.

-Mordechai just happens to overhear the plot of the two assassins against the King and he happens to not be rewarded right away, and his reward is delayed until later.
-And then one night, the King happens to be unable to fall asleep, and asks for the book to be opened, and the book just happens to be opened to the right place to read about Mordechai's long-forgotten deeds, and who should knock at the door just at that moment?
+Mordechai just happens to overhear the plot of the two assassins against the king and he happens to not be rewarded right away, and his reward is delayed until later.
+And then one night, the King happens to be unable to fall asleep, and asks for the book to be opened, and the book just happens to be open to the right place to read about Mordechai's long-forgotten deeds, and who should knock at the door just at that moment?
 It just happens to be Haman, asking for permission to hang Mordecai on the gallows!
 And all of these coincidences kind of conspire together to eventually come to create this great salvation for the Jews, and it's really God working behind the scenes.
 And maybe that's the spiritual message of Purim.

 And while I do have some sympathy for that, I come back to this question, "What does it mean for us?"

-What Should Esther's Story Mean to Us Today?You see, that's not so much what it means for us; it's what it means to God.
+You see, that's not so much what it means for us; it's what it means for God.
 You could argue that there is theological meaning to Purim, in the sense that we learn something about how God operates.
 But that's very philosophical, that's very abstract.
 Is Purim just about how God runs the world, or is it about how I am supposed to run my life?
-What I want to suggest to you, in this series of videos, is that it's really about how we are suppose to remember.
+What I want to suggest to you, in this series of videos, is that it's really about how we are supposed to remember.

 The notion of Purim has always been bound up with the idea of memory.
 Purim is the one holiday, which, according to the Megillah itself, will never be forgotten.
-V'zichram lo-yasuf mizaram, "all the holidays," according to the Talmud, "will eventually be forgotten in someway shape or form, but Purim will never be forgotten."
+V'zichram lo-yasuf mizaram, "all the holidays," according to the Talmud, "will eventually be forgotten in some way, shape, or form, but Purim will never be forgotten."

 It's a holiday in which we commemorate a battle against Amalek, and of course we are enjoined in the Torah never to forget what it is that Amalek did to us.
 We all remember.
 Part of what makes us human is to remember.